Jean-Marie Adiaffi: Biography

 Jean-Marie Ade Adiaffi was born on 1 January 1941 at Bettie in the region of Abengourou.
 Having lost his parents early on he was raised by Augustin Adépra, his maternal uncle.
 He completed his primary education at the village, his secondary school in Bingerville, then emigrated to France where he graduated.
 Adiaffi enrolled at `IDHEC (Advanced Institute of Film Studies) and then did an internship at the` OCORA (Office of Radio) from whence it comes out as a director of television and film.

 Returned to Abidjan to work for RTI, the state broadcaster of Ivory Coast, he does not approve the conditions in the structure and returned to France in 1966 to prepare a Master of Philosophy at the Sorbonne.
 He obtained his CAPES and came back again in Ivory Coast in 1970 to teach philosophy in various schools and colleges including the Lycée classique d'Abidjan.

 In addition, he is co-founder in 1986 of Association des écrivains de Côte d'Ivoire (the association of writers from Côte d'Ivoire).

-Adiaffi began his literary creation in 1969 by the publication of Yale Sonan, and after more than a decade of silence, he resumed his production in 1980 by publishing d’éclairs et de foudres (lightning and thunder), a collection of poems.
+Adiaffi made his literary debut in 1969 with the publication of Yale Sonan, and in 1980 published his second work d’éclairs et de foudres (lightning and thunder), a collection of poems.
 Then, he published other collections of poetry, but also several novels and an essay.
-Although, from a training of director of film and television, or of teacher of philosophy, Jean-Marie Adiaffi asserts himself especially in literature.
-And he is presented as `one of the most talented and innovative Ivorian writers.

 The work of Jean-Marie Adiaffi is a product of multiple influences.
 It depends in particular of Présocratic authors, especially Parmenides and Heraclitus, of the Symbolists such that `Eluard, Rimbaud and Lautréamont, and of the authors of Negritude, particularly, Césaire.
 It also takes Agni culture.

 Under the general title of "Assonan Attin" (The path of release), this literature focuses on a trilogy that is constituted by novel, poetry and drama.
 But only two axes were reached: In one hand, the novel, with "La carte d'identité", "Silence on développe", "Les naufragés de l`intelligence", and in the other hand, poetry, with "La galerie infernale" (The diabolical gallery) and "d`éclairs et de foudres" (lightning and thunder).
 "Yalé Sonan" and "La légende de l`éléphanteau", a children's story, published in 1983, are not a part of this trilogy.